D07N37/multistage.js/readme.md

 # multistage.js ![workflow badge](https://github.com/D07N37/multistage.js/actions/workflows/main.yml/badge.svg)

 Multistage.js is a highly customizable *<4kb* javascript library to build multi-stage HTML forms.
-This library does not introduce any classes or unneccesary styles.
+This library does not introduce any classes or unneccesary styles and has **no dependencies**.

-## Usage
+## Download

 **CDN:**
 ```